plone/documentation/about/rst-styleguide.rst

 Headings style guide
 ====================

-ReStructured text and Sphinx enable any style you would prefer for the various heading level you would need.
+reStructuredText and Sphinx enable any style you would prefer for the various heading level you would need.
 For example, underlining level 1 headings with ``.``, level 2 headings with ``#`` and level 3 headings with ``|`` is perfectly valid as far as ``docutils`` is concerned.
 Unfortunately this is not the same for a human documentation maintainer.